cbdevnet/midimonster/README.md

 to use (`monster.cfg` is used as default if none is specified).
 The configuration file syntax is explained in the next section.

+The current MIDIMonster version can be queried by passing *-v* as command-line argument.

 ## Configuration

 Each protocol supported by MIDIMonster is implemented by a *backend*, which takes